codacy/docs/docs/release-notes/self-hosted/self-hosted-v5.0.0.md

 📢 [Visit the Codacy roadmap](https://roadmap.codacy.com) and <span class="skip-vale">let us know</span> your feedback on both new and planned product updates!

+## Breaking changes

+This version of Codacy Self-hosted no longer includes support for legacy manual organizations.

 ## Product enhancements

 -   Now, Codacy supports linting OpenAPI and AsyncAPI descriptions in either YAML or JSON files using [Spectral](https://stoplight.io/open-source/spectral/){: target="_blank"}.
 (CY-5088)